Without a Trace season 7

 The seventh and final season of Without a Trace began airing on September 23, 2008 and ended on May 19, 2009.
 There are 24 episodes in this season.
 On the morning of the series finale, CBS declined to renew the show for an eighth season, along with The Unit.

-For the 2008-09 U.S. television season the seventh season of Without a Trace ranked 18th with an average of 12.97 million viewers.
+For the 2008–09 American television season the seventh season of Without a Trace ranked 18th with an average of 12.97 million viewers.

 The seventh season was not released on DVD in Region 1 until April 29, 2014.